 Asthma wheezing is typically worse first thing in the morning or at night when the air is cooler.
 Other times you’ll hear a wheeze after your child has done some exercise.

 Sometimes your child might seem to be breathing normally and quietly, but your doctor will hear signs of airway narrowing by listening to your child’s chest with a stethoscope.

-The severity and frequency of asthma varies a lot.
-Some children wheeze or cough only a few times a year in association with a cold, whereas others (a small minority) might experience some symptoms every day.
+The severity and frequency of asthma symptoms varies a lot.
+Some children wheeze or cough only a few times a year when they have a cold, whereas others (a small minority) might have some asthma symptoms every day.

 Your child should see your doctor if:

-- your child’s wheezing, cough or shortness of breath persists or becomes worse despite medication
+- his wheezing, cough or shortness of breath doesn’t go away or gets worse despite medication

-- your child needs to use her inhaler more often than every 3-4 hours
+- he needs to use his inhaler more often than every 3-4 hours

-- 1-2 puffs of the inhaler don’t make your child better immediately
+- 1-2 puffs of the inhaler doesn’t help to make your child better immediately

-- your child can’t exercise or play normally, or can’t keep up with other children
+- he can’t exercise or play normally, or can’t keep up with other children

-- your child’s sleep is disturbed because of coughing or wheezing
+- his sleep is disturbed because of coughing or wheezing

-- your child needs to use his inhaler more frequently
+- he needs to use his inhaler more frequently

-- your child needs medication as soon as she wakes up in the morning, or can’t wait until after breakfast
+- your child needs medication as soon as he wakes up in the morning, or can’t wait until after breakfast

 - you don’t have a clear asthma management plan for your child.

 Your child’s doctor will take a very careful history of the frequency and severity of your child’s symptoms, because your child’s asthma treatment plan will depend on these factors.